Managing General Partner

 A founder and former Orange County Chapter Chair of Boone Pickens’ United Shareholders Association, Randell Young has represented shareholders and, on their behalf, addressed the annual meetings of Northrop Corporation, Allergan, National Education Corporation, Community Psychiatric and Southern California Edison.

 Randell Young is the author of Mission to Millionaireship.
 He has lectured at the graduate level on contemporary issues in venture capital at The University of Phoenix and holds a doctorate in music (D.Mus.) from City University Los Angeles.
 His Venture Capital Primer has been used by McGraw-Hill’s Online Learning Center in support of its textbook Principles of Corporate Finance, Sixth Edition (Brealey & Myers); and Harvard University in support of KSG PED-328 Community Financial Institutions and Microfinance in Theory and Practice.

 He has been the subject of interviews and articles appearing in the Los Angeles Times, The Orange County Register, Orange Coast Magazine and the Orange County Metropolitan.
 His commentaries and essays have been published in the Los Angeles Times, The Orange County Register The San Francisco Chronicle, USA Today The Wall Street Journal, The Orange County Business Journal, The Baltimore Sun and Inc. Magazine.

-Currently, Randell Young serves on the board of managers of Okeanos Technologies and boards of directors of; The Musician Network, an online music news portal; The Internet Tycoon, an online marketplace for web-based businesses; and G20 Intel, your daily scan of the new global economy from a market-liberal, internationalist perspective.
+Currently, Randell Young serves on the board of directors of Thorium Manufactured Reactors, the future of clean energy; The Internet Tycoon, an online marketplace for web-based businesses; Heavy Onion, masters of secure reception; and G20 Intel, your daily scan of the new global economy from a market-liberal, internationalist perspective.